Om4rit0/psnpd/README.md

 # pspnd

 ## This is an application of the book named:
-    Problem Solving and Program Design in C
+    Problem Solving and Program Design in C [7th Edition]

 # TODO